SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 ## Eventing Configuration

-1. Add a configuration to create SAP Event Mesh service instance in `values.yaml` file.
+1. Add a configuration to create an SAP Event Mesh service instance in `values.yaml`:

   ```yaml
   event-mesh: